simsam8/inf265_project3/report.md

 The training dataset contains 4,384,460 words, and has 80,135 distinct words.
 The defined vocabulary contains 3,110 words.
-Many words then becomes unkown words, and could affect performance.
+Many words then become unkown words, and could affect performance.
 The context, target training dataset contains 3,225,478 pairs.

 When creating the context, target pairs, we have used a context size of 12.